People in true recovery are easy to spend time with. They are in emotional recovery, not just in a state of not drinking or not using.

 When working at home, she’d open her first bottle before noon.
 “I felt this bipolar sense of terror and relief that Amazon Prime could deliver wine to me every day of the week.”

 A medical worker herself, she began to feel shame.
 “My daughters started noticing my hands shaking in the morning as I dragged myself around the kitchen making coffee.
 I had to do something.
-I knew some people who had gone to the Coleman Institute and looked you up online.
+I knew some people who had gone to Coleman Addiction Medicine and looked you up online.
 Thank God.”

 Fr.
 Richard Rohr uses the analogy of electricity to describe how a person can transform their suffering into something powerful and useful.